 Are Phones Ruining Concerts?

-In particular, young people in a live music setting tend to spend more time with their phones in their hands rather than enjoying the moment.
-It is not unusual at hip-hop or pop concerts to see oceans of young kids with their phones out.
-It can get almost impossible to see what’s happening on stage, due to that sea of smartphone lights.
+Young people in a live music setting, in particular, tend to spend more time with their phones in their hands rather than enjoying the moment.
+It is not unusual at hip-hop or pop concerts to see oceans of people with their phones out.
+It can certainly take away from the vibe.

 First of all, they can make artists on stage uncomfortable.
 On top of that, the habit of taking videos at concerts can cause copyright issues or even financially harm the musician.